Are you planning to have dental implants soon? Learn more by reading what you can expect after the dental implant surgery here.

 Number Of Implants Received

-Receiving one dental implant will have a much shorter recovery time than having a full implant surgery done, so this plays a big role in determining the time it takes for recovery.
-For example, an All-On-4 implant will take a longer amount of time than a single implant would, so this needs to be taken into consideration.
+Receiving one dental implant placement will have a much shorter recovery time than having a full implant surgery done, so this plays a big role in determining the time it takes for recovery.
+For example, an All-On-4 implant will take a longer amount of healing time than a single implant procedure would, so this needs to be taken into consideration.

-Bone grafts are needed if your jaw bone is not strong or thick enough to support the stress that an implant, especially the pressure an All-On-4 would put on the bone.
+Bone grafts are needed if your jaw bone is not strong or thick enough to support the stress that an implant restoration needs, especially the pressure an All-On-4 would put on the bone.
 If you lack proper bone thickness and/or strength, then you may need a bone graft.
 This will extend recovery by a minimum of a few weeks, with most discomfort subsiding within the next month or two.
-This also largely depends on how much bone grafting is needed, as a small amount bone grafting would not extend recovery time like a larger amount would.
+This also largely depends on how much bone grafting is needed, as a small amount of bone grafting would not extend recovery time like a larger amount would.

 A Few Tips For Recovery